kks32/phd-thesis-template/README.md

 ## To-do Notes

 To include custom to-do notes in your pdf document use  `\mynote{Hey!
 I have a note}` anywhere in your chapters.
 To activate this feature, you need to uncomment the following lines in `preamble.tex`.
-To-do notes will be available only in the `draftmode` and not in the final thesis.
+To-do notes will be available only in the `draft` or `draftclassic` and not in the final thesis.

 	\ifsetDraft
 		\usepackage[colorinlistoftodos]{todonotes}